consoledotdev/home/README.md

 ### Frontmatter variables

--   `pageType`: `feature` or `article` - Define feature pages like the Beta List or article pages like About.
+-   `pageType`: `feature`, `article` or `feature-article` - Define the page type as feature page (eg: Beta List), article page (eg: About, Interview) or long form article (eg: Mars Internet).
 -   `headerType`: `fixed` or `false` - When fixed the header will show on top on scroll.
 -   `hideLines`: `true` or `false` - Hides the finer lines from the page.
+-   `hidePlanes`: `true` or `false` - Hides the planes grid from the page.
+-   `isSelected`: a string defining the fragment used for the body css class, custom stylesheet definition, menu item activation and assets location.
+-   `customStyle`: `true` or `false` - Will expect and load a custom style based on the `isSelected` string.

 ### Custom Hugo Shortcodes